The Best City Cars Under £5k in 2025

 The sense of fun continues in the 500’s cabin.
 The plastics might be hard and shiny, but they’re in keeping with the car, especially if the dashboard matches the paintwork.
 There isn’t much space, though, so long journeys with tall passengers will be cramped.

-Engine-wise, the 500 has a few options, including a 1.3-litre diesel – although there aren't many of those on the used market – and petrol engines including a 0.9-litre two-cylinder TwinAir unit and a 1.2-litre four-cylinder.
+Engine options include a 1.3-litre diesel, although there aren't many of those on the used market.
+More common are the petrols, which include a 0.9-litre two-cylinder TwinAir unit and a 1.2-litre four-cylinder.

 Fiat 500 Review